Swapna-2025/Product_Customer/README.md

 ●	Use CTE to find top spending customers in the last quarter.

 ●	Use CASE to categorize customers into bronze/silver/gold based on spending.

+**✅ Conclusion:-**

+This project demonstrates the ability to work with a relational database using SQL to uncover valuable business insights.
+By writing efficient and well-structured queries, we can understand customer behavior, analyze sales performance, and support data-driven decision-making.